nikitaDanilenko/pubquiz-server/Readme.md

       To have the capability for secure connections, the Haskell dependency `snap` needs to be installed with the parameter `-fopenssl`.
-      To do that run `cabal install snap -fopenssl --force-reinstalls`.
+      To do that run `stack build --flag snap-server:openssl`.
       This may require the additional library `libssl-dev`.
-      It is probably already installed,
-      the Haskell bindings can be obtained via
+      It is probably already installed (but may not be), the Haskell bindings for this library can be obtained via `stack install HsOpenSSL`.
-      `cabal install HsOpenSSL`.
-      Afterwards, you can run `cabal install` again to get the version that can handle secure connections.
+      Afterwards, you can run `stack install` again to get the version that can handle secure connections.

 1. The `config.txt` should contain values for the parameters described below.
    There are sensible defaults, but these have only little flexibility.

-   1. `quizzesFolder`: This is the absolute physical path to the folder that contains or shall contain all the quizzes.
+   1. `serverQuizzesFolder`: This is the relative physical path to the folder that contains or shall contain all the quizzes.
-      In local test setting this is usually `./quizzes`, while in a server setting it is likely something like `var/www/my-home-page.edu/stuff/quizzes`.
+      In local test setting this is usually `quizzes`, i.e. the part of the URL after the main server path.

-   1. `serverRelativePath`: This is the relative path from the main server (e.g. `www.my-home-page.edu`) to the quizzes folder.
+      This folder is only used for addressing the path on the server, nothing is written in the folder.
-      Technically, it is similar to the `quizzesFolder`, but they do not have to be related.

-   1. `database`: This is where the data is kept.
-All data is maintained in files (for now).
+   1. `sheetsFolder`: This is the folder in which the quiz sheets will be placed.
-      Note that this folder should not be kept in a public location, contrary to the quizzes folder.
+      The path can be absolute or relative.

+   1. `serverSheetsFolder`: This is the folder which will be used in the link for the quiz sheets.

+   1. `serverPath`: The path to the server, usually `localhost` or the actual path to the server.

+   1. `databaseHost`: The host for the database provider.

+   1. `databaseName`: The name of the database that is used.

+   1. `databaseUser`: The user which will be used by the application to access the database.

+   1. `databasePassword`: Self-explanatory.

+   1. `databasePort`: Self-explanatory.

 ## Technology

 1. The program is written in Haskell entirely.

-1. The pages that are generated are static HTML pages, and there are regenerated upon updates.
-   The pages use JavaScript internally to call the Chart.js library for drawing the charts.

 1. Sensitive REST requests (i.e. posts) are secured by HMAC.
    This means that you cannot arbitrarily manipulate the quizzes,